MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ]
 ```

-When combined with the `--output table` output format, the column names match up with the `displayKey` value:
+When combined with the `--output table` output format, the column names match up with the `displayKey` value of the multiselect
+hash:

 ```azurecli-interactive
 az vm list -g QueryDemo --query '[].{Name:name, OS:storageProfile.osDisk.osType, Admin:osProfile.adminUsername}' --output table